Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 Hollywood's idea of a Supreme Court justice

 Breyer, though not a household name, has been an important figure on the Supreme Court for more than a quarter century.
-Professorial, practical and moderately liberal, he wrote many of the court's legally important but less glamorous decisions and sought, behind the scenes, to build consensus for centrist decisions on a conservative court.

 Indeed, if he hadn't been a justice, Hollywood might have made him up.
 Deeply intellectual — fluent in not just law, but philosophy, art and culture — he is also absent-minded, geeky, self-deprecatingly funny, physically fit, but so preoccupied that he three times suffered serious injuries when knocked from his bicycle.